 - Monitor for

-link statuses, and if needed, prompt your users to update their credentials? - Familiarized yourself with the Open finance Brazil network limits.
+invalidandtoken_requiredlink statuses, and if needed, prompt your users to update their credentials? - Familiarized yourself with the Open finance Brazil network limits.

 Have you: